Chuck Israels Signature Microphone for Double Bass

 And then, there's the top-shelf stuff.
 The super-nice studio-grade preamps from boutique brands; the high-end amplifiers and speakers; the contact pickups and nifty "tone toys" that can really make a difference.

-This microphone specifically engineered for double bass (new in May 2018) is one of those second things.
-By no means is it a cheap mic - once you factor in the Euro-to-Dollar conversion, it ends up a fair bit north of $1k.
-But the early word on this is very strong; folks who've tried it already are stunned by its clear, natural sound - as well as its strong levels of volume/gain without undue feedback issues or crosstalk from other instruments.
+This microphone, which is specifically engineered for double bass, is one of those second things.
+By no means is it a cheap mic.
+But the customer feedback on this is very strong; folks who've tried it are stunned by its clear, natural sound - as well as its strong levels of volume/gain without undue feedback issues or crosstalk from other instruments.
 Players have reported a unique response characteristic of playing with the mic; one that retains the "acoustic" feel of playing and doesn't take away the natural response that encourages you to play.